If you’ve ever been on a cruise ship, you may have wondered what the big white ball shapes are that you’ll find on the top of a lot of cruise ships.

 Radomes in general can be built in multiple shapes, they can be spherical shapes, geodesic shapes (incomplete spheres) or almost any other shape.

-The most common shapes for radomes have a curved top.
-This shape is aerodynamic and because the wind on a ship can come from any direction, the curved edge of the radome is able to deal with this.
+The most common shape for a ship Radome is ball-shaped.
+This shape is aerodynamic, and because the wind on a ship can come from any direction, the curved edge of the radome can deal with this.

 If you are cruising on a cruise ship where the radomes aren’t immediately obvious, this doesn’t mean that there aren’t any.